The incident of dog bites in the United States have increased dramatically over the last few years.

 There is a tendency for males to get bitten often by dogs than females and male dogs also bite people more frequently than female dogs.
 Most dog bites are caused by domestic dogs but not strays A dog aged 1 to 5 years is far more likely to bite a victim than a dog over the age of 6 Pure bred dogs are less likely to bite than mixed breeds I that was unfamiliar to them.

 Up to 20% of dog bite incidences, the victim was bitten by an animal not familiar to them.
 The insurance industry has to hand out dollars reaching the billions each year in dog bite incidences.
-In 2003 the mean insurance claim for a dog bite incident paid out on a homeowners insurance, was almost $17,000.
+In 2003 the average insurance claim for a dog bite incident paid out on a homeowners insurance, was almost $17,000.